Sensitive Choice

 Whichever strategy you choose, you don’t have to do it alone – there are many ways to get help.

-Speak to your doctor, pharmacist or asthma educator.
+Speak to your doctor, pharmacist or primary health care nurse.
 They can give you advice and support to help you quit successfully.

 Similar resources